Unsure how to make your Confluence content stand out? Here are four easy ways to highlight text in Confluence (and when to use them).

 Limitations:

-- The background is still limited to 21 shades, which isn't ideal for Confluence pages with company branding.
+- The background is limited to 21 shades, which isn't ideal for Confluence pages with company branding.

 - The panel automatically scales to the width of your Confluence content, meaning text can look lost if the message is short.